Skip to main content

 • gameplay

-• “The gameplay loop of defeating powerful monsters, catching eggs, hatching monsters, modifying monster genes/skills via the rite of channeling, and then releasing monsters back into the wild to get more powerful monsters is brilliant game design.”
+• “The gameplay loop of defeating powerful monsters, catching eggs, hatching monsters, modifying their genes and skills via the rite of channeling, then releasing monsters back into the wild to get stronger monsters is brilliant game design.”

-• “The habitat restoration mechanic is a really fun and engaging way to take an otherwise repetitive system (farming and hatching eggs) and add much needed depth.”
+• “The new habitat restoration mechanic is fun and engaging, adding meaningful depth to the otherwise repetitive farming and egg hatching system.”

 • graphics

-• “Game was okay but the graphics were weirdly blurry on models' faces regardless of what I was playing it on and the settings I had it set to.”
+• “Game was ok but the graphics were weirdly blurry on models' faces regardless of the platform and settings.”

 • “Constant crashing, and terrible graphical bugs.”